Stem Cell Therapy for Autoimmune Diseases

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.

-Why Consider Stem Cells for Autoimmune Disease?
+Why Consider Stem Cells Therapy for Autoimmune Diseases?

 Conventional treatment for autoimmune diseases has improved greatly in recent years.
 Unfortunately, conventional treatment often falls short in resolving all symptoms of autoimmune disease.
 In addition, conventional treatment can have significant side effects including increased risk of infection and long term cancer risk.
 Stem cells have the ability to regulate the immune system.
 To read further on stem cells read our blog What are Stem Cells?
 They can help turn off the overactive parts of our immune system that tend to attack our tissues.
 Stem cells do this while leaving the rest of our immune system intact.
 They can also help promote healing in areas of immune system damage.
 This combined ability of stem cells to regulate the immune system and promote healing makes them of extreme interest to patients with autoimmune diseases.